-Planning Applications Committee of July 2016 are minded to approved planning permission for the conversion of the building to flats and the erection of residential blocks subject to the successful completion of a Section 75 Obligation.
-Should this permission not be granted or implemented the following are relevant.
-The site contains former Academy buildings, as the main building is listed it must retained, sensitively reused and its setting safeguarded.

-The site could accommodate a mix of uses, including residential, business, cultural and educational uses.
-The uses that can be accommodated in the business units must not have an adverse impact on the amenity of the proposed housing units or neighbouring properties.
+Planning and listed building consent was granted subject to conditions in February 2018 for the conversion of the former academy to flats and the erection of 3 residential blocks to the rear.
+The academy has now been converted and buildings to the rear demolished leaving a brownfield site.
+Should this consent not be fully implemented the following considerations are relevant: the site could accommodate a mix of uses, including residential, business, cultural and educational uses.
+The uses that can be accommodated in the business units must not have an adverse impact on the amenity of the proposed housing units or neighbouring properties or the setting of the listed building.
 Site investigation to ensure existing water courses (especially culverted water courses) are managed appropriately.